DallanQ/7_wonders_duel/QA.md

 [rule-clarification-of-progress-token-named-theolog](https://boardgamegeek.com/thread/2401098/rule-clarification-of-progress-token-named-theolog)

->help me to understand how theology progress token works in the game?
+> help me to understand how theology progress token works in the game? play again means I can construct future wonder twice or thrice?

 Theology token give you the “play again” bonus to all your wonders, so it’s useless for wonders that already have it.
 It basically improves some of the wonders giving it an extra ability.
+"Play again" means that you get to take another turn after building a wonder.
+You don't get to repeat any effects or bonuses from your previous turn.
 In addition, theology doesn't add an additional "play again" bonus to a wonder that already has one.
 It just ensures that every wonder has one (and only one) "play again" bonus.
 You can find this clarification on page.
-14 of the english rules, "description of the symbols
+14 of the english rules, "description of the symbols"

->play again means I can construct future wonder twice or thrice?
-Play again refers to your turn, not the wonder itself.
-So you get to take a second, normal turn - drawing another card from the middle and playing or selling it

 [yellow-trade-card-effect-plus-1-gold-per-yellow-bu](https://boardgamegeek.com/thread/1746769/yellow-trade-card-effect-plus-1-gold-per-yellow-bu)

->Do I gain 2 or 3 gold (counting the trade card which i only just recently built)?
+> I currently have 2 trade cards in my tableu.
+On my turn, I choose to build the trade card which effect says to gain 1 gold for every trade card in the city.
+Do I gain 2 or 3 gold (counting the trade card which i only just recently built)?

 Near the bottom of page 15 in the rules:
-This card is worth 1 coin for each yellow card (including itself) in your city at the time it is constructed.You'd get 3 coins in your example
+This card is worth 1 coin for each yellow card (including itself) in your city at the time it is constructed.
+You'd get 3 coins in your example

 [do-you-replace-progress-science-tokens-with-new-on](https://boardgamegeek.com/thread/1498672/do-you-replace-progress-science-tokens-with-new-on)